mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

       1000000
 </div>

-It is obvious that the first number is bigger than the second number - the first one is longer so clearly it must be bigger.
-But how about if we zero-pad them so that they are the same length?
+It is obvious that the first number is bigger than the second number.
+The first one is longer, so clearly it must be bigger.
+But how about if we zero-pad them (i.e. put zeros before the left-most digit) so that they are the same length?
 They are still the same numbers, but now they are the same length:

 <div class="codeblock">1000000000000
 0000001000000
 </div>

 How can we tell which is bigger?
-The easiest way is to begin at the left-hand-side of the number compare the digits:
+The easiest way is to begin at the left-hand-side of the number and compare each digit:

 <div class="codeblock"><span class="individual-digit">1</span>000000000000
 <span class="individual-digit">0</span>000001000000